salman1hasan/UNGUARDED/README.md

 # UNGUARDED // Website still in development (HTML CSS JS)

-I am currently working on a custom video player
+I am currently working on a custom video player.
+Template video player was built using material-ui.
+Dealing with functionality issues of the seekbar, but should get it to work.
+At this time working on an audio player, to see if I can get the seek bar to function this way I can try to insert that code into the custom video player.

 UNGUARDED Project